 We found 5 immunologists who accept Humana Platinum HMO near Elgin, IL.

-Clinical interests: Allergy, Eczema, Exercise Induced Asthma, Food Allergies, Pediatric Asthma
+Clinical interests: Eczema, Allergies, Food Allergy, Exercise Induced Asthma, Asthma

-Dr. Noga Askenazi is a physician who specializes in allergy & immunology.
-She graduated from Tel Aviv University, Sackler Faculty of Medicine and then she performed her residency at Rush University Medical Center.
-Areas of expertise for Dr. Askenazi include pulmonary function test (PFT) and skin testing.
-Her average rating from her patients is 4.0 stars out of 5.
-Dr. Askenazi takes Blue Cross Blue Shield HMO, United Healthcare HMO, and United Healthcare POS, in addition to other insurance carriers.
+Dr. Noga Askenazi specializes in allergy & immunology and practices in Crystal Lake, IL, Elgin, IL, and Lake Zurich, IL.
+On average, patients gave Dr. Askenazi a rating of 4.0 stars out of 5.
+Clinical interests for Dr. Askenazi include pulmonary function test (PFT) and skin testing.
+She honors Blue Cross Blue Shield HMO, United Healthcare HMO, and United Healthcare POS, as well as other insurance carriers.
+Before performing her residency at Rush University Medical Center, Dr. Askenazi attended Tel Aviv University, Sackler Faculty of Medicine for medical school.
 Dr. Askenazi (or staff) speaks Hebrew and French.
-She is professionally affiliated with Alexian Brothers Health System (ABHS) and Centegra Health System.
+Dr. Askenazi is professionally affiliated with Alexian Brothers Health System (ABHS) and Centegra Health System.

 Conditions / Treatments